 The patient, or his/her legal representative, is to be informed about the study and provide written consent.
-Confirmation of written consent will be entered in the eCRF for verification by the Sponsor prior to enrollment eligibility determination.
-Please see attachments of the informed consent template and the study eCRFs.
+Confirmation of written consent will be entered in the eCRF by the site for verification by the Sponsor prior to enrollment eligibility determination.
+Please see Attachment 2 for the informed consent template and Attachment 3 for the study eCRFs.